gggritso/NuPack/readme.md

 # README

-To get started, just `npm install` and `npm run test` to run the test suite.
+- To run the tests automatically, please install Jasmine with `npm install -g jasmine`
+- To bootstrap the testing dependencies, run `npm install` in the directory
+- To run the test suite either run `jasmine` or `npm run dev` as you feel